Multiple testing under negative dependence: False discovery rate control

 As seen from Table~\ref{tab:Su-neg}, the upper bound produced by Theorem~\ref{thm:Su-neg} can be quite conservative in practice, although it is better than the $\ell_K$ correction of \cite{BY01} for large $K$.
-Recall that, under the stronger condition that the null p-values are iid uniform on $[0,1]$, Theorem 3 of \cite{S18} gives an upper bound

-Comparing this with the bound $\alpha ( - \log \alpha + 3.18 )$ obtained in Theorem~\ref{thm:Su-neg}, the two bounds share the leading term $\alpha(-\log \alpha)$.
-Based on the sharpness statement of \cite{S18}, there is not much hope to substantially improve the FDR bound under the condition of weakly negatively dependent null p-values made in Theorem~\ref{thm:Su-neg}.
 A remaining open question is to find a better FDR bound with stronger conditions of negative dependence.
-On the other hand, the e-BH procedure (\cite{WR22}) controls FDR for arbitrarily dependent e-values.
+On the other hand, the e-BH procedure (\cite{WR22}) controls FDR for arbitrarily dependent e-values, which we will compare with in our simulation results.

+\begin{remark}[Two-sided Gaussain BH conjecture] {Consider the two-sided Gaussian p-values in Remark \ref{rem:r1-1}, i.e., $P_k=2\Phi(-|Y_k|)$ for $k\in \mathcal K$ where $(Y_1,\dots,Y_k)$ is multivariate Gaussian with standard Gaussian marginals and an arbitrary correlation matrix.
+A folklore conjecture is that for such p-values, the BH procedure at level $\alpha$ controls FDR at $\alpha$.
+See \citet[Chapter 4]{roux2018inference} for a discussion.
+This conjecture holds true in the case of $K=2$, as analyzed by \cite{reiner2007fdr}.} \end{remark}